 - e) YOUR GROUP NUMBER; this allows other groups to consult with you about specific aspects of your experiment or reassure the specimens' identity. - f) Once the slide has been inspected and all information noted on the frosted slide edge, bring it to the common slide box, choose the next available and appropriate slot and write the SLOT NUMBER onto the slide ("f" in Fig. 14).
 This ensures that slides will be returned to their place of origin and can be reused by others. - g) Insert key information (genotype/stage, experimental treatment, quality of specimen) into the appropriate space of the LIST IN SLIDE BOX LID (Fig. 14, left).
-This facilitates quick browsing for suitable specimens. - h) Remember to write down the SLIDE BOX SLOT POSITION IN YOUR LABORATORY NOTE BOOK, to be able to find and revisit your own specimens. - i) When documenting, NEVER HAVE MORE THAN TWO SLIDES AT YOUR PLACE and make sure you RETURN SLIDES INTO THE CORRECT BOX AND SLOT.
+This facilitates quick browsing for suitable specimens. - h) Remember to write down the SLIDE BOX SLOT POSITION IN YOUR LABORATORY NOTE BOOK, to be able to find and revisit your own specimens.

+When documenting, make sure also others can work.
+Therefore, NEVER HAVE MORE THAN TWO SLIDES AT YOUR PLACE and always RETURN SLIDES INTO THE CORRECT BOX AND SLOT.